Grievance

 5.1 Stage One - Formal resolution

-5.1.2 The manager (see Appendix A) will write to the employee acknowledging receipt of the grievance, normally within five working days.
+5.1.2 The relevant manager (see Appendix A) will write to the employee acknowledging receipt of the grievance, normally within five working days.
+This grievance hearing manager should be of sufficient seniority to be able to ensure implementation or otherwise act on any recommendations made by the investigating manager (see 6.1.4 below).

-5.1.4 As a result of the initial grievance meeting, the manager may determine that it is necessary to make further enquiries and/or may appoint an investigating officer to conduct an impartial and thorough investigation into the background facts or into any allegations made by the employee.
+5.1.4 As a result of the initial grievance meeting, the grievance hearing manager may determine that it is necessary to make further enquiries and/or may appoint an investigating manager to conduct an investigation into the background facts or into any allegations made by the employee.
+They will need to take into account the guidance on identifying an investigating manager.

 5.2 Investigation